jillesvangurp/www.jillesvangurp.com/pages/index.md

 I maintain several projects on Github that relate to my activities as a consultant and that we use at FORMATION as part of our product platform.
 Here is a small selection of things I've recently worked on:

-- [rankquest-studio](https://github.com/jillesvangurp/rankquest-studio) Rankquest Studio is a web based tool that you can use to benchmark search relevance metrics for your search APIs.
+- [rankquest-studio](https://rankquest.jillesvangurp.com) Rankquest Studio is a web based tool that you can use to benchmark search relevance metrics for your search APIs.
 You can try the [latest version here](https://rankquest.jillesvangurp.com).
 - [kt-search](https://github.com/jillesvangurp/kt-search) Multi platform kotlin client for Elasticsearch & Opensearch with easily extendable Kotlin DSLs for queries, mappings, bulk, and more.
 - [querylight](https://github.com/jillesvangurp/querylight) Querylight is an in memory, kotlin multi platform text indexing library that implements tf/idf and a minimal query language.
 Great for client side search in web apps, android or other Kotlin apps.
 - [geogeometry](https://github.com/jillesvangurp/geogeometry) GeoGeometry is a set of algorithms and functions for manipulating geo hashes and geometric shapes with geo coordinates.
 We use this at FORMATION and this library has served me well in my various startups.
+- [Fluent AI](https://fluent-ai.jillesvangurp.com).
+This is a tool that uses OpenAI to automate the process of translating Project Fluent localization files.
+We use this at FORMATION.
 - [more](https://github.com/jillesvangurp?tab=repositories)

 ## Contact